liwybloc/sonic-ws/README.md

 - Predefined data types of various sized integers, decimals, strings, enums, etc. and RAW for any special cases
 - Keys are automatically indexed before transfer, improving readability and efficiency (for example, send("pixel") and send("p") use the same bandwidth)
 - Data is validated and supports custom validation, ensuring only valid, safe, and untampered packets ever call your listeners
+- Edge cases are heavily tested with heavy data ranges; supports code points fully up to the max of 0x10FFFF

 Security:
 - Tamper-proof; any invalid packet instantly causes closure, and tampering becomes incredibly difficult